mustafaabadshah/Flights-Data-Exploration-Challenge-by-Mustafa-Badshah/README.md

 # Flights-Data-Exploration-Challenge-by-Mustafa-Badshah
 In this challenge, you'll explore a real-world dataset containing flights data from the US Department of Transportation.
 Steps Covered in This Project:

+Steps Covered in This Project:
-# Data Loading and Preparation:
+Data Loading and Preparation:

 Loaded flight data from a CSV file.
 Separated data into features (X) and target (Y).